Skip to main content

 Background

-To provide an input signal to a GPS repeater, or a device such as a Network Time Sychronization unit, an outdoor antenna would ideally be installed at the highest point on the outside of the building.
+To deliver a clean, noise-free input signal to a GPS repeater, or a device such as a Network Time Sychronization unit, an outdoor antenna should ideally be installed at the highest point on the building.

 Coaxial cable limitations